PokemonGoMap/RocketMap/docs/extras/faq.md

 ## Should I swap back to spawn point scanning after the speed-scheduler has done its initial scan?

-No, It will automatically spawn scanpoints.
+No, it will automatically spawn scanpoints.

-## All pokemon dissapear after only 1 minute, the map is broken!
+## All pokemon disappear after only 1 minute, the map is broken!

 One of Niantic's updates removed spawn timers from Pokémon (until there's little time left until they despawn).
 SpeedScan does an initial scan to determine all spawn points and their timers and automatically transitions into spawn scanning once it found them all.
 Seeing 1-minute timers during initial scan is perfectly normal.

-## Whats the simplest command to start the map scanning?
+## What's the simplest command to start the map scanning?

 ./runserver.py -speed -l LOCATION -u USER -p PASS -k GOOGLEKEY Please dont just paste that, replace location, user, pass and google map key